sigstore/docs/content/en/gitsign/usage.md

 https://oauth2.sigstore.dev/auth/auth?access_type=online&client_id=sigstore&...
 ```

-This will redirect you through the Sigstore Keyless flow to authenticate and
+This will redirect you through the sigstore Keyless flow to authenticate and
 sign the tag.

 Tags can then be verified using `git verify-tag`: